thehxdev/aptgit/README.md

 aptgit is a package manager for Github releases.

 > [!WARNING]
-> This project is not even in alpha stage and this is only a prototype.
+> This project is not even in alpha stage and this is only a working prototype.

 ## Build
 First install GNU make and Go compiler.
 Then build aptgit: